Finance requests come in from organizations as one of two types of requests: Purchase Requests and Funding Requests.

 As an administrative reviewer, you can see a full list of your finance requests by going to your Admin view, selecting the Finance dropdown, and clicking the Requests List.

 This will show you a list of your requests and details about each, including the subject, amount, type, status, organization, and the current stage of review.
 You can filter by type (funding or purchase) and by stage.
-To review a finance request, select the magnifying glass icon next to the request.
+To review a finance request, select the desired request tile.

 You will be taken to the request details where you can review the basic details and any additional fields you have requested be completed.
 Use the tabs below the basic request information to review any existing transaction or stage change history on the request.

 Making Changes to and Finalizing Finance Requests as an Administrator

 Full Finance administrators can edit the details of an organization's finance request by clicking "Edit Responses" on the Additional Questions (default) tab.

 Administrators can also change the request's Status, Stage, finance Category, or From Account before making a final decision on the request.
 Stages and finance categories can also be changed after the request is approved/completed/cancelled.
 A non-administrator may only switch the finance stage to other stages included in their position template's access permissions.
 A campus that also leverages Budgeting can choose to also check the Line Item with which a purchase request is associated.
 Note that the Line Item selected will also show how much money currently remains on this balance including amounts spent from other requests.

 There are different available Statuses for Funding Requests compared to Purchase Requests, and these statuses also have slightly different meanings.